Prevent Loneliness in Children

 Show genuine interest in children’s lives and be present when they seek guidance, comfort, or companionship.
 This responsiveness reassures them of your support and strengthens family bonds.

-By implementing these strategies, parents can create a nurturing and connected family environment that supports children’s emotional well-being, reduces feelings of loneliness, and fosters resilience in their social development.
+By implementing these strategies, parents can create a nurturing, connected family environment that supports children’s emotional well-being, reduces loneliness, and fosters resilience in their social development.

 Community Resource Strategies to Help Prevent Loneliness in Children